Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: The Coupled Scalar-Tachyon Field Bouncing Universe Model

-Due to this attractive potential, the universe inflates when these two branes approach each other.
+Due to this attractive potential, universe inflates when these two branes move forward each other.
 In general, D-brane inflation ends with the total annihilation of the two branes, resulting in the condensation of the tachyon.
-Models of this kind are derived from string cosmology, and have been widely studied (See~\cite{string-cosmology} for extensive reviews.) since the pioneer work of Dvali and Tye~\cite{Dvali:1998pa, HenryTye:2006uv, Dvali:2001fw, Burgess:2001fx}, Sen~\cite{Sen:2003mv}, and Gibbons~\cite{Gibbons:2003gb}.
-In these models the annihilation process of these two branes serves as the exit of inflation.
+Models of this kind are derived from string cosmology, and have been widely studied (See~\cite{Quevedo:2002xw} for a review.) since the pioneer work of Dvali, Tye and other researchers~\cite{Dvali:1998pa, Dvali:2001fw, HenryTye:2006uv, Burgess:2001fx}.
+In these models, the annihilation process of these two branes serves as the exit of D-brane inflation.

-We are however motivated to consider the combined effect of tachyon rolling and inflation.
-The key point for such unification is that the model should have such properties: \begin{enumerate} \item When two branes are separated at a large distance, the tachyon field should be very small.
-Because when the distance between these two branes are large, they are approximately supersymmetric and do not annihilate in this process; \item Once these two branes are close enough, i.e. the distance between them is less than string length $M_s^{-1}$, and this holds for sufficiently long time, the annihilation should take place. \item There are also possibilities that the tachyon can oscillate up the potential well due to quantum fluctuations.
-We model that by introduce a coupling with an auxiliary scalar, $\phi$. \end{enumerate}

-The novelty of this attempt is that the coupling term brings about two notable phases of cosmic evolution, the locked inflation phase which make the large e-folding number for D-brane inflation period possible, and the bounce phase which let universe bounce back before reaching the Big-bang singularity.
-The initial value of $\phi$ is taken to be large, and the coupling term between $\phi$ and $T$ stabilizes the system in the false vacuum at $T=0$ and $\dot{T}=0$.
-In the subsequent inflation phase $\phi$ is strongly red-shifted until the coupling term fails to stabilize the system in the false vacuum.
-Tachyon rolling ensues and the D3--anti-D3 brane pair annihilates.
-On the other hand, in the contraction phase of the universe, $\phi$ field is strongly blue-shifted to a large value.
-The coupling term $\lambda \phi^2 T^2$ then pulls the tachyon towards the false vacuum $T=0$ and $\dot{T}=0$.
-In other words, D3--anti-D3-branes are pair produced by quantum fluctuations.